wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

 ### Host static websites

 1. Create a web application component and connect it to the GitHub repository that contains the required static assets.
-2. Select the **Static Websites** build presets: This build presets does not trigger a build process.
+2. Select the **Static Websites** build preset: This build preset does not trigger a build process.
 It only fetches the files from the path specified in the repository and serves them as-is.

 ## Build and deploy a SPA from source code